SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

     remove [user id] from [group name]

 Use the opposite logic as the last command.

+### View Requests
+This command shows all pending permission requests in the system.
+The user can then use any of the other permission commands to process them.

+See the "Viewing Requests" section for more details.

 ## Command Interpretation
 The bot will make an attempt to correct a user if they type in a wrong command (such as spelling).